 Originally published at IoT for All.

 In this episode of the IoT For All Podcast, we talk IoT security with Christopher Schouten, Senior Director of Product Marketing for the Kudelski Group.
-We cover important security considerations for both new IoT deployments and how to plan for the long-term, some of the biggest challenges companies and IoT products face in terms of security, and some of the things driving the evolution of the IoT security space both this year and beyond.

 Christopher Schouten has spent the last 18 years helping technology companies protect their devices, data, and high-value business models.
 Before joining Kudelski Group in 2013, Christopher held various marketing and operational management roles in pay-TV security as well as in mobile and fixed telecommunications in both the U.S. and in Europe.
 Christopher is a passionate early-adopter of IoT and smart home technologies and is based in Phoenix, Arizona.